Brook Cricket Club (the Club) is committed to

 Everybody has the right to be treated with respect.
 Children who are

 bullying need to learn different ways of behaving.
-The Club has a

-responsibility to respond promptly and effectively to issues of bullying.
+responsibility to respond promptly and effectively to issues of bullying

 Objectives of this Policy